 Consistency is Key to Victory.
-This wraps up the nine fundamental steps of making your perfect bodybuilding diet.
+This wraps up the ten fundamental steps of making your perfect bodybuilding diet.
 It may take a little time to get used to and a couple of cycles to find what works best, but just stick with it and it will soon become second nature.
 Be consistent with your diet plan and the new and improved body will follow suit.

 Stay up to date with new content by signing up for the MyWeightLifting.com Newsletter.